szilvia-csernus/book-cycle/TESTING.md

 ---

 # Lighthouse tests

+# UPDATE:
+Please note that the Lighthouse scores below refer to the originally Heroku/ElephantSQL-deployed version of the project.
+Re-deployment on AWS EC2 and AWS RDS greatly improved the Performance of the app.
+In addition, I disallowed crawling my app by web crawlers, which affected the Lighthouse's SEO score.

 Performance, Accessibility, Best Practices and SEO tests were carried out with [Google Dev Tools](https://developer.chrome.com/docs/devtools/)' **Lighthouse** tool in `Incognito` mode.